 But the Ford rear end has an endless array of ratios.
 There are endless transmission options.
 And there's a lot of space when you DON'T have a 429 in it.
 And with about 800 LED's in the front scoop it WOULD look a little like a flame thrower.

-This week Brian Anderson of B&B Manufacturing in the greater Granby Missouri metropolitan area brought his creation, a very unusual “Turnkey Minus” of his Cobra kit car to EVTV.
+This week Brian Anderson of B&B Manufacturing in the greater Granby Missouri metropolitan area brought his creation, a very unusual "Turnkey Minus" of his Cobra kit car to EVTV.
 Brian has built 2500 of these over the past 30 years.
-This one is kind of special in that it has been seriously “lightened” to a scant 1360 lbs.
-An eggregiously strong X member that is kind of his hallmark on his version of this car has been removed.
-And in this week’s show Brian gives us a walkaround of the vehicle – our first up-close look.
+This one is kind of special in that it has been seriously "lightened" to a scant 1360 lbs.
+An egregiously strong X member that is kind of his hallmark on his version of this car has been removed.
+And in this week's show Brian gives us a walk around of the vehicle - our first up-close look.

 So we've been scratching and picking ever since.
 The vehicle comes with a 3.25 rear end which I'm kind of attracted to.
 But we'll probably replace it with limited slip.
 We looked at automatic transmissions for this, but we have ordered a Tremec TKO-600 monster from Mike Fortes, who does a lot of tranny's for the Cobra crowd and seemed knowledgeable on the surprisingly large bevy of piece parts and options that you have to deal with with one of these transmissions.
 The TKO 600 is nominally a 600 ft-lb transmission.
 My sense is we need some power for such a vehicle, and my sense is since I'm sitting next to the transmission, I don't want it to do the Claymore mine simulation when we first apply it.
 I admit it may be overkill.
 After our recent experience with a 9inch Netgain and a Soliton in Redux, blowing a Stage II Kennedy clutch, I guess I think overkill is appropriate.
 We're going to use a hydraulic clutch with an 11 inch disk.